chef/automate/components/automate-chef-io/content/docs/backup.md

 The [configured backup directory]({{< ref "backup.md#backup-to-a-filesystem" >}}) contains both the timestamp-based directory for the configuration and the reporting data stored in the `automate-elasticsearch-data` directory.

-A timestamp-based directory has a date-based name, such as such as `20180518010336`, in the `automate-elasticsearch-data` directory.
+A timestamp-based directory has a date-based name, such as `20180518010336`, in the `automate-elasticsearch-data` directory.

 To provide externally-deployed Elasticsearch nodes access to Chef Automate's built-in backup storage services, you must configure Elasticsearch backup settings separately from Chef Automate's primary backup settings.